Copenhagen metropolitan area: Copenhagen metropolitan area (within Denmark only)

 Copenhagen metropolitan area is most commonly recognized, and before 2007 official, equal to the Danish part of this "core".
 The four mentioned Danish provinces, with two million inhabitants at a land area of 2.768,6 km2 and a population density of 722 people per square kilometre.
 While the administrational Region Hovedstaden includes the remote Baltic Sea island Bornholm, but excludes important suburbs south-west and west of the city as well as the locally important towns Køge and Roskilde which both are largely build together with the Danish capital through newer suburban areas.

 Political reasons

 Some Danish politicians simply do not want more than a third of the Danish Kingdom to be considered as parts of the capital, while remote areas on islands without fixed connections as well as parts of the windy North Sea coast get lower population figures.
 The 2007 regional and municipality reforms aimed to level figures out more evenly.
-Before 1970 there were 1098 Danish municipalities, between 1970 and 2006 this figure varied between 275 and 270.
+Before 1970 there were 1098 Danish municipalities, between 1970 and 2006 this figure varied between 277 (from 1 April 1974 275, 1 January 2003 271, 1 January 2006 270) and 270.
 And by 2007 they were merged into 98, however Copenhagen has not been allowed to include any new land area since 1902, despite Frederiksberg with 100,000+ inhabitants, on an 8.8 km2 surface, ever since 1901 has been an enclave totally surrounded by Copenhagen.
 After 1902 Copenhagen municipality has only grown geographically through land reclamation.